Algebreaker/PulseWaveform/README.md

 - If the diastolic width is >0.45
 - If the renal peak timing strays too far from initial parameter estimation
 - If the S-peak deviates too far from the maxima of the beat
-- If the timing of the diastolic is â¦??
+- If the timing of the diastolic is < 0.2
 - If there is less than 0,1s between the peaks
 - If there is a large shift between baselines (Currently not applied!)
 - If the configuration rate is above 0.95
 - The renal peak is gradually penalised as the amplitude increase

 # Contributing
 We would love to hear from people who would like to contribute or have ideas for developing out model further.
-While we do not aim to support it for future versions of R...